pydantic/pydantic/docs/migration.md

   [Subclass instances for fields of BaseModel, dataclasses, TypedDict](concepts/serialization.md#subclass-instances-for-fields-of-basemodel-dataclasses-typeddict) section of the model exporting docs.
 * `GetterDict` has been removed as it was just an implementation detail of `orm_mode`, which has been removed.
+* In many cases, arguments passed to the constructor will be copied in order to perform validation and, where necessary, coercion.
+  This is notable in the case of passing mutable objects as arguments to a constructor.
+You can see an example + more detail [here](https://docs.pydantic.dev/latest/concepts/models/#attribute-copies).

 ### Changes to `pydantic.generics.GenericModel`